How warehouse lending shifts are impacting mortgage firms

 (Warehouse lines typically carry adjustable rates closely tied to fed funds.)

-"To take a broad-brush approach, the spread in warehouse improved to the originator," Michael McFadden, CEO of OptiFunder, noting that such conditions don't remain static as the relationship between short- and long-term rates changes with market gyrations over time.
+"To take a broad-brush approach, the spread in warehouse improved to the originator," said Michael McFadden, CEO of OptiFunder, noting that such conditions don't remain static as the relationship between short- and long-term rates changes with market gyrations over time.

 In addition, the players involved in warehouse lending have been in flux as banks review how involvement in the space affects their capital levels.
 Those capital levels are subject to pending rules currently going through a re-proposal process.